debajyoty/Mask-Face-recog-Project/ReadMe.md

 ## Usage

 This section encloses every detail of how to run the project in your local system once all the above mentioned dependencies are successfully installed in the working environment.
-Before explaning how to use the source code, we will decribe the files and folders present in this repository.
+Before explaining how to use the source code, we will decribe the files and folders present in this repository.

 * Maskdetection-master :  This folder consists of the mask detection model which executes with the final model of face recognition too. **Please Note that this file need not be executed.** There are three python files for creating the mask detector, training the mask detector and then implementation of the trained mask deteector.
 * Dataset : There exists a zip file named dataset.
 We need to extract it into the folder named **'Recog_Train'.** If one wants to add their ID to the databes then they must make a folder with 3-4 pictures of themselves in the 'Recog_Train' folder.